andku23/andku23.github.io/projects/project-7.md

     <img class = "ui rounded fluid image" src = "../images/detector/9.PNG">
   </div>
 </div>
-<h5>These are what they originally gave me when they told me what they wanted</h5>
+<h5>These are what they originally gave me when they told me what they wanted, The two on the left are two simple mockups they made, and the right is a blueprint of the device</h5>

 <br>
 Then I bought some 2 dollar 3D model of a soldier from online.
 I then rigged him up so that I could put him in different poses.
 Using Blender I made a mockup of the device and then attached it to the model.